45 Lab Metrics You Need to Track [Download the Full List]

 Revenue per Sample/Analysis

-While tracking revenue overall, it’s essential to keep track of where your revenue is coming from.
+While tracking overall revenue, we recommend keeping track of where it comes from.
 Keeping an eye on revenue per sample/analysis gives you insights into the profitability of your lab’s services and can help you better allocate resources.

 The Total Cost of Sample Analysis for Each Test Performed

 Keeping track of costs is key to lab profitability.
-It’s important to understand the cost breakdown for each type of test in order to identify areas where cost optimizations can be made without compromising quality.
+It’s essential to understand the cost breakdown for each test type to identify cost-saving opportunities without compromising quality.

 Customer Retention

 How many customers keep using your lab’s services over time?
-Keep an eye on the percentage of customers who continue to use your lab's services over time.
+Keep an eye on the percentage of customers who continue to use your lab's services over time, as well as your churn rate.
+This helps you maintain strong financial fundamentals to support your work.

-A smooth and efficient lab is a lab that wastes little time and gets more done.
+A smooth, efficient lab wastes little time and gets more done.
 The following metrics are the top lab operations metrics you should be tracking:

 1. Sample throughput